azimafroozeh/WDPS/README.md

  - Extracting visible text from html file, the output is `<WARC-Record-ID, VisibleText>`
  - Extractin entity and labels, the output is `<WARC-Record-ID, Entity, Label>`
  - Saving the result on hdfs as text
+ ### Tested pipeline
+ - quering the freebase for each mention entity (maximum number : 100)
+ - rank them based on freebase score
+ - if meet the candidate with the same lexical surface as mention return it, otherwise return the candidate with top score.
+ ### Untested Pipeline
+ -

 ## Scalability
   - First part of our solution is completely scalabe, and the WARC file splits to 100 containers.